-The Project Curve Report lets you track your Project start and end rates to assess the growth of your improvement culture over time.
+The Project Curve Report lets you track your Project authored, start, and end rates to assess the growth of your improvement culture over time.
 In most organizations, their Improvements and Projects will have different characteristics.
 Typically, there will be fewer Projects being worked on than Improvements.
 Projects will also typically take longer to complete than Improvements.
 We see organizations being more successful when Projects are directly tied to strategic goals and their cycle time doesn’t take forever to complete.

 Things to look out for:

 - A high slope of Projects starting and ending indicates a healthy improvement culture.
 One also must be cognizant that starting too many Projects at once can often decrease the completion rate of the Projects.
 Every organization will have a different Project completion capacity and the Improvement team will need to study the characteristics of their own organization to maximize their top-down improvement potential.

 - An inflection point in the slope of starting and ending usually reflects a change in leadership behaviors or improvement processes.

 - A low slope of starting and ending is a warning sign of an unhealthy improvement culture.
 Studies have shown that approximately 20% of an organization’s improvement potential comes in the form of larger in scope top-down improvement projects.
 We often see that when this curve is low, it has more to do with the fact that Projects are occurring but KaiNexus is not being used to track them, so make sure not to jump the solution before studying the problem.